-5. Come up with a hook.
+5. Choose a title with a hook.

-A hook for your book is similar to an elevator pitch for your business—a creative sentence or two that explains what your book is all about and what problems it solves.
+A hook for your book title is similar to an elevator pitch for your business—a creative sentence or two that explains what your book is all about and what problems it solves.

 It also helps to distinguish your book from other books in your niche.
 There’s nothing new under the sun, so it is important to differentiate yourself from others.
 A hook can do this for you, and help you find your own unique angle.